thasvarit/600-Meters-Rocket-Design-2022/Readme.md

 ## Introduction

+The Thailand CANSANT-ROCKET Competition, organized by the National Science Museum (NSM) and the Defence Technology Institute (DTI), invites high school students to design and test CanSats and rockets.
+For the rocket part, students don't have to create their own rocket motor, with the total impulse of 255 Ns, as DTI has it covered.

-The project's success hinges on Phachara Phumiprathet's help in setting a new goal: winning an aerodynamics award in the Thailand CANSAT-ROCKET Competition 2022.
-Recognizing the initial goals were too challenging, our team is adjusting them for better chances.
-My responsibility is to design the rocket for our team, "Nuage," in this competition.
+This GitHub page displays our rocket project for Team Nuage, the winner of the Aerodynamics Award at the Thailand CANSAT-ROCKET Competition 2022.
+Thanks to Phachara Phumiprathet's guidance, we've set a more realistic goal within our time constraints.
+My role is to design the rocket for our team in this competition.

 ## Methodology